Why Steaming Is So Good For Your Hair

 You can steam your hair at a professional salon or home.

 • At A Salon: Salons use a hair steaming machine that offers even steam throughout the scalp and hair.
 The salon professional will tie your hair into a bun after a good 20-30 minutes of oil massage.
-The steamer will be lowered to your forehead.
+The hair steamer is then lowered to your forehead.
 You will be given steam-protecting goggles to protect your eyes.
 This treatment will last for about 15-20 minutes, depending on your hair type, length, and density.

 Section your hair and allow the steam to reach your scalp and hair.
 Steam each section for about 10 minutes.
 Those with kinky or coily hair can apply a hair moisturizer at this point.
 The moisturizer penetrates the hair cuticles better.
 Wrap a scarf over your hair and allow it to cool before washing it.